Bachelor of Science in Human Factors Engineering (BS)

 Since none of the Tufts programs abroad offer Ergonomics, students wishing to study Ergonomics at a foreign institution are advised to take a study abroad leave of absence and apply directly to the foreign school they wish to attend.
 In order to find out which schools offer programs in Ergonomics, one should contact the embassy for that country.
 Some of the countries that have programs in ergonomics are Germany, England, Switzerland, Israel, and Australia.

 Once a student has chosen a foreign university to apply to, he or she should obtain a description of this school's Ergonomics program.
 All credits to be transferred must be given approval through SIS before the student leaves Tufts.
-The foreign courses that a student wants to count in substitution for the requirements of the BSHF degree must be approved by the Director of the Program.

 Studying abroad is an excellent experience that can be replaced by no other.
 Although there are difficulties involved with planning a semester abroad, this should not discourage a student from choosing this option.

 The Human Factors Engineering program has two parallel tracks: one for students in the School of Engineering and the other for students in the School of Arts and Sciences.

 SOPHOMORE YEAR - The sophomore program builds on the freshman foundation in engineering.
 The second year curriculum introduces students to the field of Human Factors Engineering as well as to the basic behavioral science, physical science, and engineering concepts that are used in the field.
 Topics include:

 - ENP-53 Introduction to Engineering Psychology (3 credits)